scramjetorg/platform-docs/README.md

 ```

-> Well done! :clap::clap::clap: You have run your first Scramjet Transform Hub sequence!
+> Congratulations! :clap::clap::clap: You have run your first Scramjet Transform Hub sequence!

 ## **5. Where to go next**
 Here you can find more resources related to Scramjet Transform Hub: